 Then $Z(\Sigma)$ is a $7$-subset of $D_2 \cup \{d_{k}:i+2\leq k\leq j-2\} \cup \{x_4\}$.
 Also, we have $d_i\in P_1^*\setminus N[Z(\Sigma)]$ and $d_j\in P_3^*\setminus N[Z(\Sigma)]$.
 So it follows from Theorem~\ref{thm:pyramidmain} that $N[Z(\Sigma)]$ separates $d_i$ and $d_j$, as desired.

-Fourth, consider the case when $H$ is the line graph of a subdivided star.
-It follows that for each $l\in [7]$, either we have $s_l\in P(H)$, in which case we set $h_l=s_l$, or we have $s_l\in H\setminus P(H)$, in which case we choose $h_l$ to be the unique neighbour of $s_l$ in $P(H)$.
+Fourth, consider the case where $H$ is the line graph of a subdivided star.
+It follows that for each $l\in [7]$, either we have $s_l\in P(H)$, in which case we set $h_l=s_l$, or we have $s_l\in H\setminus P(H)$, in which case we choose $h_l$ to be the unique neighbor of $s_l$ in $P(H)$.
 Since $G$ is prism-free, it follows that $(D_1,X)$ is either spiky or wide.
 There are now three cases to analyze:

 \begin{itemize} \item[\sl Case 1.]
 Suppose that $(D_1,X)$ is spiky (see Figure~\ref{fig:linesubstarcasespikycase}).
 Then we have $i'=j'$.
 Consider the pyramid $\Sigma$ in $G$ with apex $d_{i'}=d_{j'}$, base $\{h_1,h_4,h_7\}$ and paths